HadrienG2/code-that-counts/src/multithreading-pool.md

 beat rayon's performance.
 However, rayon is pretty well implemented, so it actually takes a decent amount of work to outperform it.

-What building blocks do we need to count in parallel efficiently?
+So, what building blocks do we need to count in parallel efficiently?

 - N-1 worker threads where N is the desired amount of parallelism.
 The thread which requested the counting will do its share of the work.